HSMtnKitty/PythonforCybersecurity/README.md

-# PythonforCybersecurity
+# PythonforCybersecurity 2025

-Python for cybersecurity repo
+This is going to be my official IT 102 Python for cybersecurity repository for everything I learn in class